 All staff are able to access information on individual pupils' special educational needs.
-Each child on the SEND register will have a learning plan that will set out the previous and current targets for the child.
+Each child on the SEND register will have an Assess, Plan, Do and Review (APDR) document that will set out the previous and current targets for the child.